-While it is clear that, without further assumptions, any algorithm must take time proportional to the network diameter $D$ for solving the wake-up problem, the achievable message complexity is less clear-cut, as prior work in this area suggests that the initial knowledge of the nodes can affect the achievable bounds significantly.
+While it is clear that, without further assumptions, any algorithm must take time steps that is at least as large as the network diameter $D$ for solving the wake-up problem, determining the achievable message complexity is less obvious, as prior work in this area suggests that the initial knowledge of the nodes can affect the achievable bounds significantly.
 Two well-studied assumptions are known as $\kt_1$~\cite{AGPV88} and $\kt_0$~\cite{peleg}: The $\kt_1$ assumption stipulates that each node starts out knowing who else it is connected to, which is an adequate abstraction for modern-day IP networks.
 On the other hand, \emph{$\kt_0$} (also known as the \emph{port numbering model}) requires that each node sends messages to its neighbors by using integer port numbers that are unrelated to the neighbors' IDs.
-Given that nodes have significantly less knowledge under the $\kt_0$ assumption, it is not too surprising that the number of messages is proportional to the number of edges in the network are required for virtually all problems of interest (see \cite{jacm15}), which easily extends to the wake-up problem.
-One possible way to circumvent this lower bound is to consider the $\kt_1$ assumption, which allows breaking the $\kt_0$ message complexity barrier for problems such as constructing a minimum spanning tree (MST), as we elaborate in more detail in Section~\ref{sec:related}.
-However, understanding the time and message complexity of the fundamental wake-up problem is still unresolved in asynchronous networks under the $\kt_1$ assumption.
+Given that nodes have significantly less knowledge under the $\kt_0$ assumption, it is not too surprising that sending a number of messages that is proportional to the number of edges in the network is a requirement for solving virtually any problems of interest (see \cite{jacm15}), and this easily extends to the wake-up problem.
+One possible way to circumvent this lower bound is to consider the $\kt_1$ assumption, which allows breaking the $\kt_0$ message complexity barrier for problems such as constructing a minimum spanning tree (MST)\onlyShort{.}\onlyLong{, as we elaborate in more detail in Section~\ref{sec:related}.} However, understanding the time and message complexity of the fundamental wake-up problem is still unresolved in networks under the $\kt_1$ assumption.
 Our work takes a first step towards closing these gaps in literature.